 - Give back to your best customers.
 If you run a special price or product offer for first-time customers, make sure to offer a promotion to your current customers.

 - Never show indifference toward your customers.
-In a recent study on why people stopped dealing with a company, 68% said they left because of an attitude of indifference by the owner, manager or employees.
+In a study on why people stopped dealing with a company, 68% said they left because of an attitude of indifference by the owner, manager or employees.

 Superlative customer service involves more than just training people to smile.
 It’s about treating people the way they wanted to be treated—giving clients what they want, when they want it and how they want it.
 It really comes down to the fact that good communication and human relations skills equals good customer relations.